chromelens/chromelens/README.md

 while not making the user jump through hoops to get to a feature.
 With the tab-tracker, you can visually track the flow of navigation through a website.

+### Website

+Find out more about ChromeLens, why we made it, and more about the extension at <a href="http://chromelens.xyz">chromelens.xyz</a>

 ### Credits
 - https://github.com/GoogleChrome/accessibility-developer-tools
 - https://github.com/niklasvh/html2canvas